 Getting tired of all your hair dryers and curlers falling in the sink from insufficient counter space?
 I can totally relate.
 Try out this over cabinet hair tool caddy.
 It has enough space for your curlers, straighteners, serums, dryers, and whatever arsenal of hair tools you need to store.

 A definite necessity, am I right ladies?
 This hair caddy has a specialized slot to specifically store hairbrushes and hair dryers, making it much easier to store these items individually.

 8. Plastic Under The Sink Organizers

 Old school organizers are one of the best ways to go.
 These plastic bins are customizable, so they’ll easily fit under your sink.
-They’re easy to clean, affordable, and if you’re really feeling up for it, they’re easy to decorate!
+They’re easy to clean, affordable, and if you’re feeling up for it, they’re easy to decorate!
 Your toiletries or any bathroom cleaning tools you need to store can simply be shoved into one of these containers under the sink.

 These containers can also be stacked on top of each other, making it more space conservative.
 Rearrange the containers around the pipe to avoid clutter, and you’ll be golden.

 9. Corner Caddy

 Honestly, this product is my favorite.
 If the pipe under your sink takes up too much space, which happens quite often, use this caddy.
 It is small, compact, and can be stored in the corner of your bathroom cabinet.

 It can store little items like essential oils, face creams, or any other bathroom necessity.
 It’s also portable and easy to clean!
 So take it with you on those long road trips without worrying about counter space.
 The stand itself doesn’t require assembly and comes in one piece along with a slew of various colors.

 This sliding basket drawer lets you organize pretty much all your spray bottles and makeup in the same place.
 It has that much storage!
 It’s 2 tiers, so obviously gives you a bit of breathing room in terms of organization and grouping items together.